Code Blue Provides Emergency Shelter for the Homeless

 Code Blue is a term used when the outside temperature with wind chill has dropped, and the homeless are urged to seek emergency shelter.

-Located in Buffalo, New York, St. Luke’s Mission of Mercy is one of just a few Code Blue shelters available to the homeless in Western New York.
+Located in Buffalo, New York, St. Luke’s Mission of Mercy is one of just a few organizations to have provided Code Blue shelters.
 Code Blue is an emergency weather safety plan in effect from November 15th to March 15th that provides outreach, transportation, shelter, and a warm meal to Buffalo’s homeless on nights when the temperature with wind chill drops to 15 degrees or below.
-Code Blue officially runs between the hours of 8 pm to 8 am, and this year, St. Luke’s Mission of Mercy Code Blue homeless shelter has extended the Code Blue season and provided emergency shelter every night since the COVID-19 pandemic began.
-St. Luke’s Code Blue program includes three locations: the Lincoln Field House, Holy Cross, and the Rural Outreach Center in East Aurora.
+Code Blue officially runs between the hours of 8 pm to 8 am.
+Due to Covid-19 limitations this year, St. Luke’s Mission of Mercy Code Blue efforts will be in a support role of providing meals to the running shelter.

 St. Luke’s Mission of Mercy is part of the Buffalo Code Blue Collaborative and through combined outreach efforts, they go out on bitterly cold nights to find and help people, encouraging them to go to a Code Blue shelter.
 St. Luke’s does not want to leave anyone exposed to freezing temperatures that can lead to hypothermia or death.
-While offering shelter and a bed to approximately 40 to 50 men during Code Blue nights, the Mission also provides warm clothing, hats, boots, coats, and gloves in addition to a hot dinner and morning breakfast.
-St. Luke’s provides over 80 meals every day to guests at the Lincoln Field House location.
+In addition to supporting The Restoration Society, Inc. Code Blue Shelter with meals, the Mission also provides warm clothing, hats, boots, coats, and gloves in addition to thousands of weekly meals at their St. Luke’s campus.

 William Mattar invites you to support St. Luke’s Mission of Mercy.
-As a 100% volunteer and donation-based shelter, they rely on the public’s support so they can continue to provide a safe place and meals to those who need help this winter.
-St. Luke’s does not receive funding from the government or the Catholic Diocese, and .98 cents of every dollar donated goes directly to their programs and to the people who desperately need help.
+As a 100% volunteer and donation-based organization, they rely on the public’s support so they can continue to provide help to those in need this winter.
+St. Luke’s does not receive funding from the government or the Catholic Diocese, and 98 cents of every dollar donated goes directly to their programs and to the people who desperately need help.